 N.B.
 The Fisherman’s Cottage closed in May 2016.
-It has since opened under new management and now has I Love Paella operating out of the kitchen (see my review of ILP from when they were based at The Horn).
+It reopened under new management and until summer 2018 I Love Paella operated out of the kitchen.
+The pub’s management left in the summer of 2020 and it is now under new management.
 I’ve left this review up for posterity.

 The Fisherman’s Cottage really is a lovely pub – so much so, in fact, that one of the biggest dangers of reviewing it as a place to eat was the risk that I’d let its obvious charms as a pub cloud my judgment.
 The family who own it did a splendid job of doing it up prior to opening last December and the building (Grade 2 listed, apparently) really stands out on the canalside.
 With the beautiful white front, big conservatory and chi-chi beach huts out the back, it feels like it belongs somewhere swanky by the Thames, not a stone’s throw from Orts Road.

 I went, believe it or not, because the blurb on their website really struck a chord with me.
 They have a little kitchen, it said, and they aim to keep things simple and do things well.
 They don’t want to be a restaurant or a gastropub, they’re happy being a pub that does some popular classics.
 I think that’s an admirable goal, and I wanted to see whether they achieved it; so many restaurants feel like they’re trying to do everything at once, or they simply don’t know what they want to be when they grow up.
 And that’s crucial, especially for new restaurants, because if they don’t get that right, some of them don’t get to grow up at all.